vmedv/Benchmark-v700-performance-prediction/README.md

 Let's create a standard workload with Zipf distribution.

-At first create the DistributionBuilder and DataMapBuilder.
+At first, we create the DistributionBuilder and DataMapBuilder.
 ```c++
     DistributionBuilder *distributionBuilder
             = (new ZipfDistributionBuilder())